H. Bruce Franklin

-H. Bruce Franklin (born February 1934) is an American cultural historian and scholar.
-He is notable for receiving top awards for his lifetime scholarship in fields as diverse as American studies, science fiction, prison literature and marine ecology.
-He has written or edited twenty books and three hundred professional articles and participated in making four films.
-His main areas of academic focus are science fiction, prison literature, environmentalism, the Vietnam War and its aftermath, and American cultural history.
+Howard Bruce Franklin (February 28, 1934 – May 19, 2024) was an American cultural historian and scholar.
+He was notable for receiving top awards for his lifetime scholarship in fields as diverse as American studies, science fiction, prison literature and marine ecology.
+He wrote or edited twenty books and three hundred professional articles and participated in making four films.
+His main areas of academic focus were science fiction, prison literature, environmentalism, the Vietnam War and its aftermath, and American cultural history.
 He was instrumental in helping to debunk false public speculation that Vietnam was continuing to hold prisoners of war.
 He helped to establish science fiction writing as a genre worthy of serious academic study.
 In 2008, the American Studies Association awarded him the Pearson-Bode Prize for Lifetime Achievement in American Studies.

-A critic of the Vietnam War, he was one of the founding members of the Maoist Revolutionary Union, heading its Palo Alto chapter.
-After a split within the party, he became the leader of a new organization,Venceremos.
-Venceremos was a largely Chicano Maoist-Third Worldist organization, which wanted to focus on armed struggle in the present moment rather than accumulating forces.
+A critic of the Vietnam War, he was one of the founding members of the Bay Area Revolutionary Union, heading its Palo Alto chapter.
+After a split within the party, he became the leader of a new organization, Venceremos.
+Venceremos was a largely Chicano Third Worldist organization.

 Franklin was fired from Stanford University in 1972 for allegedly inciting students to riot in connection with those activities.
 The termination brought nationwide attention to the issue of academic freedom.
 Franklin was arrested in December 1972 for harboring Ronald Beaty, a federal fugitive after being freed in October during a prison transfer in which one guard was killed and another wounded.
+Initially, Franklin was charged with murder, though the charges were later dropped.

 Franklin became a tenured full professor of English and American Studies at Rutgers University–Newark in 1975.
 He also held the John Cotton Dana endowed chair at the institution from 1987 until retiring in 2015.
-As of 2023, he retains the title of professor emeritus.
+Thereafter, he retained the title of professor emeritus.

-Early years: work, education, marriage and family
+Background

-Born in February 1934, Franklin held numerous jobs in Brooklyn, New York while working his way through college.
+Born to a working-class family in Brooklyn on February 28, 1934, Franklin held numerous jobs while working his way through college.
 From 1951 to 1952, he was a batch worker at the Mayfair Photofinishing Company.
 In 1953, he was an upholsterer for the Carb Manufacturing Company, and in 1954 was promoted to foreman of the shipping department.
 He graduated summa cum laude from Amherst College in 1955 as a member of Phi Beta Kappa.